smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 16. Switch to the Remote Desktop session to **DC1** virtual machine, where you are signed in as the user **CONTOSO\demouser** with the **demo@pass123** password.

-17. Within the Remote Desktop session to **DC1**, start Internet Explorer, navigate to the **Azure AD Password Protection for Windows Server Active Directory** page at <https://www.microsoft.com/download/details.aspx?id=57071> and download **AzureADPasswordProtectionDCAgentSetup.exe**
+17. Within the Remote Desktop session to **DC1**, start Internet Explorer, navigate to the **Azure AD Password Protection for Windows Server Active Directory** page at <https://www.microsoft.com/download/details.aspx?id=57071> and download **AzureADPasswordProtectionDCAgentSetup.exe**.

 18. Within the Remote Desktop session to **DC1**, start File Explorer, navigate to the download location, and run **Azure AD Password Protection DC Agent Setup** with the default options.